Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Abstract

 \section{Abstract}

-We construct a map from DQ algebroid quantisations of unshifted symplectic structures on a derived Artin $N$-stack to power series in de Rham cohomology, depending only on a choice of Levi decomposition for the Grothendieck--Teichm\"uller group.
-This gives an equivalence between even power series and certain involutive quantisations, which yield involutive curved $A_{\infty}$ deformations of the dg category of perfect complexes.
-In particular, there is a canonical quantisation associated to every symplectic structure on such a stack, which agrees for smooth varieties with the Kontsevich--Tamarkin quantisation.
+We prove that every $0$-shifted symplectic structure on a derived Artin $n$-stack admits a curved $A_{\infty}$ deformation quantisation.
+The classical method of quantising smooth varieties via quantisations of affine space does not apply in this setting, so we develop a new approach.
+We construct a map from DQ algebroid quantisations of unshifted symplectic structures on a derived Artin $n$-stack to power series in de Rham cohomology, depending only on a choice of Drinfeld associator.
+This gives an equivalence between even power series and certain involutive quantisations, which yield anti-involutive curved $A_{\infty}$ deformations of the dg category of perfect complexes.
+In particular, there is a canonical quantisation associated to every symplectic structure on such a stack, which agrees for smooth varieties with the Kontsevich--Tamarkin quantisation for even associators.